Aniket1998/aniket1998.github.io/index.md

 ## About Me

-I am a Pre-Doctoral Researcher in the Machine Learning and Optimization (MLO) Team at Google AI, Bangalore, led by  [Prateek Jain](http://www.prateekjain.org/).
+I am a Pre-Doctoral Researcher in the Machine Learning and Optimization (MLO) Team at Google AI, Bangalore.
 Prior to this, I was an undergraduate at Indian Institute of Technology Kanpur (IITK) double majoring in Electrical Engineering and Mathematics.
 During my time at IITK and Google, I have been fortunate to learn from an amazing set of mentors (in no particular order) : [Praneeth Netrapalli](https://praneethnetrapalli.org/) (Google), [Dheeraj Nagaraj](https://dheerajnagaraj.com/) (Google), [Arun Suggala](https://www.cs.cmu.edu/~asuggala/) (Google), [Michael Muehlebach](https://sites.google.com/corp/view/mmuehlebach/) (MPI-IS), [Bernhard Schölkopf](https://is.mpg.de/~bs) (MPI-IS) and [Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) (TIFR).

 **I am applying to PhD positions for the Fall 2024 cycle.
 Here is a link to my [CV](https://aniket1998.github.io/assets/files/cv.pdf)**

 ##  Interests

-My interests lie at the intersection of Applied Probability and Theoretical Computer Science.
-I am particularly interested in addressing fundamental questions in High Dimensional Statistics and Learning Theory by leveraging insights from probability theory, analysis, geometry and statistical physics.
+My interests lie at the intersection of Applied Probability, Statistics and Theoretical Computer Science.
 Specific interests include:

 - **Sampling and Markov Chains** : Sampling from High-Dimensional Densities, Spin Systems, Wasserstein Gradient Flows, Bakry-Emery Theory

-- **Applied Probability** : Concentration of Measure and Anti-Concentration Phenomena, Random Matrix Theory, Optimal Transport Theory, High-Dimensional Statistics, Statistical Learning Theory
+- **Applied Probability** : Concentration of Measure, Random Matrix Theory, Optimal Transport, High-Dimensional Statistics

 - **Continuous Optimization** : Nonconvex Optimization, Minimax Optimization, Stochastic Optimization